Lessons from an Australian RPO Executive Operating in China

 While working in China, I have been asked many times what I see as being the main differences between recruiting in Australia where I am from, versus in China.
 Basically, there are many, and I’m still finding differences each day!
 While the main process steps remain the same, the key variations are not surprisingly the culture, but also where China is at as a country, an economy and its evolution of producing and managing talent.
 First and foremost, China is still developing; so recruitment and HR practices are still evolving too.
 RPO solutions therefore can partner with businesses and HR teams to help shape and progress these talent practices, to ensure businesses engage and retain the talent they need to keep up with China’s growth.
 Below are some of my key learnings and observations in how RPO is positioned to do this.

 I think we are all guilty, myself included, of picking up processes that are tried and tested in another developed country and then attempting to implement them in China.
 It doesn’t work.
 One of the key lessons I learnt early on is to localise, localise, localise.
-Recruitment teams within China are very eager to learn best practice and better ways of sourcing and selecting talent; however they also know what will and won’t work in China.
+Recruitment teams within China are very eager to learn the best practices of RPO Management including sourcing and selecting talent; however they also know what will and won’t work in China.
 Everything has to be localised.

 Brand is currency!
 As we know, China loves their brands.
 So employment branding and image is everything here.
 However the concept of an EVP is still relatively new.
 Many big MNCs have their headquarters in Shanghai now, and there is also more competition from local companies for talent.
 The perception of a company’s brand, their positioning in the global market and reputation as an employer of choice is therefore critical.
 While China is a massive country, word of mouth still spreads fast!
 RPO has a great opportunity here to work with clients to develop strong, localised value propositions for their current and potential employees.
 People in China love to work for a company they makes them proud.